DeepFriedCircuits/GenericRadialMenus/docs/GettingStarted/Setting_up_Input.md

 **Method 1:**

-* Inherit from the RIPlayerController
+* Inherit from the **BP_RadialInputPlayerController**

 **Method 2:**

-* Implement the IRadialInput interface in your player controller.
+* Implement the **IRadialInput** interface in your player controller.
 Next, implement the "GetJoystickDirection" method.

-* Fill out the method with the contents from the RIPlayerController "GetJoystickDirection" method.
+* Fill out the method with the contents from the BP_RadialInputPlayerController "GetJoystickDirection" method.

 ***Important:***
 _If you already have a player controller that inherits from another controller,_